wosch/bbbike-macos/README.txt

 	./bbbike

-SFBike
+Other Cities
 --------------

-To start a version for the San Francisco area,
+!!!Note: xxBike is still in alpha test!!!
-click on the wrapper script
+Data by openstreetmap.org

-	./sfbike
+San Francisco area: 	./sfbike

-Note: SFBike is still in alpha test!
+Copenhagen:		./khbike

 have fun,